Identity Documents

 What are its main features?

-It takes the form of a stamp or sticker, which is affixed to a valid passport.
+It appears as a stamp or a self-adhesive sticker affixed to a valid passport.

-Visas are sometimes required for other countries.
-To find out whether your destination country requires a visa, consult the country fact sheets on the Ministry of Foreign Affairs website.
+For other countries, a visa may sometimes be required.
+To check whether your destination country requires a visa, you should consult the country information sheets on the website of the Ministry for Europe and Foreign Affairs.

-The validity of the visa varies according to the legislation of the host country.
-This is usually indicated on the visa itself.
+The validity of the visa depends on the legislation of the host country.
+It is generally indicated on the visa itself.